PyRepair/maniple/training-data/summarize-experiment-v2/scrapy/29/prompt_response_response_6.md

     return s
 ```

-This should handle the case of `parsed.hostname` being `None` and use `parsed.netloc` as a fallback.
-Additionally, it raises an error if neither `parsed.hostname` nor `parsed.netloc` is present, indicating an invalid URL.
-This should fix the bug and make the `request_httprepr` function work as expected.
+With this fix, the function should handle the case where `parsed.hostname` is `None`, providing a default value of `b"localhost"` for the hostname.
+This should resolve the TypeError that was occurring.